 It’s not fun landing in a new country and having to scramble to find these things, when all you want to do is relax and enjoy your trip.

 Be sure to pack clothing that works for your destination!
-We were recently on an EF and Me to We Service Learning trip to the Amazon and one student didn’t have a raincoat in the rainforest, which made for a very soggy time for them.
+We were recently on service learning trip and one student didn’t have a raincoat in the rainforest, which made for a very soggy time for them.
 Don’t get caught in the rain!

 Check your destination’s weather forecast and make sure you have warm layers or rain gear if you need it.
 Also, be practical—if you’re going to be walking on the cobblestone streets of Quebec City, you may not want to be wearing those dress shoes.